 The opening scenes of the film are tough to watch, especially the eviction scene where Dennis and Lynn beg Carver for more time, try to bargain with him until they realise the futility of it, and then panic when it sinks in that they’re now homeless.
 The speed at which the eviction happens is breathtaking.
 One moment the Nash family are having a normal day at home, half an hour later they are standing on their front lawn surrounded by their possessions watching the locks being changed.

 The three main performances in the film, from Garfield, Dern and Shannon, are all superb.
-Michael Shannon is one of my favourite actors and I reckon one of the most gifted actors of his generation.
-For his performance as Rick Carver, he was nominated for the Best Supporting Actor award at the Golden Globes, Screen Actors’ Guild, and the Critics Choice Awards amongst others, but not at the Oscars.
-Shannon was robbed (ROBBED I tell you!) and the Academy members should hang their heads in shame!
+For his performance as Rick Carver, Shannon was nominated for the Best Supporting Actor award at the Golden Globes, Screen Actors’ Guild, and the Critics Choice Awards amongst others, but not at the Oscars.
+The Academy members should hang their heads in shame!

 99 Homes is available now to watch on iTunes.